hetalang/HetaSimulator.jl/docs/src/tutorial/mc.md

 ![mc-fig04](mc-fig04.png)

-## Using pre-generated parameter set
+## Using pre-generated parameters set

-In many practical cases it will be more useful to generate random parameters and run simulations in two steps.
+In many practical cases it will be useful to pre-generate parameters values and run simulations in two steps.
+To do it one needs to
+1. Create a DataFrame with parameters values
-It is possible to do (1) creating DataFrame with parameter sets and (2) using it as an argument for `mc` method.
+2. Use it as the second argument in `mc` method.

-Parameter set can be created using the base `DataFrame` constructor.
+Parameter sets can be created using the `DataFrame` constructor.

 ```julia
 mcvecs0 = DataFrame(k1=0.01, k2=rand(Normal(1e-3,1e-4), 50), k3=rand(Uniform(1e-4,1e-2), 50))
 ```

-Or it can be loaded from CSV file.
+Or parameters values can be loaded from CSV file.

-File can be downloaded here: [params.csv](./mc-files/params.csv)
+The file can be downloaded here: [params.csv](./mc-files/params.csv)

 ![mc-fig05](mc-fig05.png)